nightconcept/any2/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/nightconcept/NightEngine)
 [![OpenSSF Scorecard](https://api.scorecard.dev/projects/github.com/nightconcept/NightEngine/badge)](https://scorecard.dev/viewer/?uri=github.com/nightconcept/NightEngine)

+> [!WARNING]
-**⚠️ WORK IN PROGRESS - NOT FOR PRODUCTION USE ⚠️**
+>⚠️ WORK IN PROGRESS - NOT FOR PRODUCTION USE ⚠️

-**This project is currently in active development and is considered highly experimental.
+>This project is currently in active development and is considered highly experimental.
 APIs are subject to change, and features may be incomplete or unstable.
-It is not recommended for use in production environments.**
+It is not recommended for use in production environments.

 A cross-platform C# game engine built on top of SDL3.